jadecobra/python_tdd_exercises/source/data_structures/none.rst

     # NOTES

   - assertNotIsInstance_ checks if the first item it is given is NOT a child/instance of the second item.
-It is like asking the question, "is False NOT a child of the bool class?"
-Okay, this is new, not something from the :ref:`the AssertionError chapter<what causes AssertionError?>`
+It is like asking the question, ``"is False NOT a child of the bool class?"`` Okay, this is new, not something from :ref:`the AssertionError chapter<what causes AssertionError?>`
   - bool_ is the :ref:`class<what is a class?>` for :ref:`booleans<what are booleans?>`

   the terminal_ shows :ref:`AssertionError<what causes AssertionError?>`